Regional marts and industry networks can help pave the rocky road to international buying and selling.

 To attract international manufacturers, the regional marts send leasing agents to scout trade shows and new markets, then follow up with direct mail or telemarketing.
 Marts offer temporary deals, where companies can test markets without committing to permanent space.

 Currently, 75 to 100 Canadian manufacturers show permanently at AmericasMart.
 An annual Canadian showcase held during October markets is co-sponsored by AmericasMart and the Québec Trade Council in Atlanta.
-AmericasMart also is working with the Colombian Chamber of Commerce to host manufacturers in a temporary pavilion at a future market.George Lancaster, managing director of international business development at AmericasMart, designated 150 showrooms in AmericasMart’s adjacent gift mart as "Global Trading Partners."
-Banners hang in showrooms and free advertising on AmericasMart’s Web site identify GTP showrooms as specialists in international selling.
+AmericasMart also is working with the Colombian Chamber of Commerce to host manufacturers in a temporary pavilion at a future market.George Lancaster, managing director, international business development at AmericasMart, designated 150 showrooms in AmericasMart’s adjacent gift mart as "Global Trading Partners."
+Banners hung in showrooms and free advertising on AmericasMart’s Web site identify GTP showrooms as specialists in international selling.
 The program, applied to the gift market to date, will extend to apparel showrooms in the next few years.

 U.S. business people must learn cultural differences and study markets before attempting international business, said Lancaster.

 "The U.S. is weakened by its strength as the world’s largest market," said Lancaster.
 "We’ve been insular and narrow-minded in the importance of world markets."
 AmericasMart offers reps written materials and seminars on the nuances of international business.
 Lancaster said broadening regional sales reps’ commissions to include international accounts would be a further incentive.